-CHIKE CROSLIN represents clients in a variety of statutory, constitutional and regulatory matters, including in federal trial courts, the federal courts of appeals and the U.S. Supreme Court.
+CHIKE CROSLIN represents clients in a variety of statutory, constitutional and regulatory matters, including in federal agency proceedings, federal trial courts, the federal courts of appeals, and the Supreme Court of the United States.

 Prior to joining Sidley, Chike served as a law clerk to Judge Tanya S. Chutkan on the U.S. District Court for the District of Columbia and to then-Chief Judge Carl E. Stewart on the U.S. Court of Appeals for the Fifth Circuit.
 At the conclusion of his clerkships, the American Inns of Court selected him as a 2018 Temple Bar Scholar.